oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/introduction/introduction.md

 ### Prerequisites

-This workshop assumes you have:
+This workshop assumes that you have:
 - An Oracle Cloud Infrastructure tenancy account
 - Familiarity with Database is desired
 - Some understanding of cloud and database terms is helpful